Concatenated Codes for Short-Molecule DNA Storage with Sequencing Channels of Positive Zero-Undetected-Error Capacity

 In the noiseless case, the maximum-likelihood decoder reduces to

-A random coding scheme was proposed, according to which, each codeword is randomly drawn from the probability simplex using the Dirichlet distribution.
-For this coding scheme, the error probability of \eqref{Decoder_noiseless} was analyzed in \cite{tamir2025dna} based on some known probabilistic results for the Dirichlet distribution.
-Unfortunately, this can no longer be done for the generalized decoder in \eqref{Decoder_noise} using similar methods, since a linear transformation of a Dirichlet-distributed random vector is in general no longer Dirichlet-distributed.
-Thus, in light of the relatively simple form of the maximum-likelihood decoder in the noiseless case in \eqref{Decoder_noiseless}, we propose a concatenated coding scheme, which ensures that the resulting outer decoder is identical to \eqref{Decoder_noiseless}.
+\cite{tamir2025dna} proposed a random coding scheme in which each codeword is drawn from the probability simplex according to the Dirichlet distribution, and analyzed the error probability of \eqref{Decoder_noiseless} using known probabilistic results for this distribution.
+However, similar methods do not apply to the generalized decoder in \eqref{Decoder_noise}, since a linear transformation of a Dirichlet-distributed random vector is, in general, no longer Dirichlet-distributed.
+Motivated by the simpler form of the maximum-likelihood decoder in the noiseless case \eqref{Decoder_noiseless}, we propose a concatenated coding scheme that makes the outer decoder identical to \eqref{Decoder_noiseless}.

-In the noiseless system model studied in \cite{tamir2025dna}, where each sampled molecule is sequenced to provide the true underlying sequence of DNA nucleotides, each codeword was composed, in principle, from all molecule types, where the total number of molecules in each codeword was bounded by $M$.
+In the noiseless system model of \cite{tamir2025dna}, where each sampled molecule is read exactly, each codeword is drawn from all molecule types, with at most $M$ molecules in total.
 Now, when the system model involves noisy sequencing, we choose a subset of all molecule types as a basis for generating the various PMF codewords such that the different molecules in this subset are relatively distant from each other.
-In other words, we choose an error-correcting code $\calC^{\star}$ and a suitable decoder, under the requirement that the induced decoder will lend itself to an amenable analysis.
+In other words, we choose an error-correcting code $\calC^{\star}$ and a suitable decoder, with the requirement that the decoder lend itself to a tractable analysis.
 For some $T\in\{1,2,\ldots,|\calX|^L\}$, let the \emph{inner code} be given by $\calC^{\star}=\{\bx_1,\ldots,\bx_T\}$, where $\bx_i\in\calX^L$ for any $i\in[T]$.
-Let $\mathsf{D}:\calY^L \to [T]\cup\{e\}$ be any inner decoder, that assigns a given sample $\by\in\calY^L$ to one of the possible messages, or, alternatively, declares an erasure.
+Let $\mathsf{D}:\calY^L \to [T]\cup\{e\}$ be an inner decoder that assigns each sample $\by\in\calY^L$ to a message or declares an erasure.
 For any $\ell \in [T]$, denote the enumerators